bmeck/sandbox/doc/Options.md

 rlimit.timeout - time to live in milliseconds (may be rounded to second according to kernel). rlimit.memory - maximum memory to use

-persistent - keeps the runner alive until manually killed
+options.persistent - keeps the runner alive until manually killed options.exitOnError - forcibly exit when an error occurs (generally used for out of band errors via timers)